 The Tasmanian Masked Owl is a fairly large owl with large powerful talons and no ear-tufts.
+This species is not currently recognised by the International Ornithological Congress, who consider it a sub-species of the Australian Masked Owl Tyto novaehollandiae.

 Photo Gallery (6 pictures)